Erik Buell Racing

 Erik Buell Racing (EBR) is an American motorcycle sport company which produces street and racing motorcycles, based in East Troy, Wisconsin, USA.
 The business entered receivership in April 2015.
 After two previous attempts, the business remnants were sold in January 2016 to Liquid Asset Partners (LAP), an American organization specializing in the purchase and liquidation of failed businesses.
-Liquid Asset Partners kept the company intact and motorcycle production resumed on March 1, 2016, the first new model rolling out on March 17, 2016.
+Liquid Asset Partners kept the company intact and company movement resumed on March 1, 2016, with the first new model rolling out on March 17, 2016.
+The company's EBR title was eventually retired in 2021 as the company transitioned to Buell Motorcycle Co.

 History

 Erik Buell founded Erik Buell Racing in November 2009 following the shutdown of his previous company, Buell Motorcycle Company, by parent company/majority stakeholder Harley-Davidson.
 Erik Buell Racing's first efforts were directed toward production of complete, race-only motorcycles and parts based on the Buell 1125R production model, under license from Harley-Davidson, to support privateer racers.

 On July 1, 2013, Hero MotoCorp, a motorcycle manufacturer based in India, acquired 49.2% stake in the company for $25 million.

 The two companies announced that EBR will distribute Hero motorcycles and scooters in North America starting in the summer of 2014.